 Green Gases (DGG), Green Methane (GM).

 12 The domestic injection leads to an increased use of mid-pressure pipelines.
-Fig- ure 7 shows the grid length in the two extreme scenarios Elec (top) and GM (bottom) at high-pressure (left) and mid-pressure (right) levels.
+Figure 7 shows the grid length in the two extreme scenarios Elec (top) and GM (bottom) at high-pressure (left) and mid-pressure (right) levels.
 It highlights the reduction in grid length by 2030 and 2040.
 The grid length in 2025 is shown on the far left and in 2040 on the far right.